-Climate change risk, as defined by the Task Force on Climate-related Financial Disclosures ("TCFD") falls into two main categories; risks related to the transition to a lower-carbon economy and risks related to the physical impacts of climate change:
+Climate change risk, as defined by the TCFD falls into two main categories; risks related to the transition to a lower-carbon economy and risks related to the physical impacts of climate change:

 - 1. Transition risks transitioning to a lower-carbon economy may entail extensive policy, legal, technology and market changes to address mitigation and adaption requirements related to climate change. - 2.
 Physical risks physical risks resulting from climate change can be acute or chronic.
 Acute physical risks refer to those that are event-driven, including increased severity of extreme weather events, such as cyclones or floods.
 Chronic physical risks refer to longer-term shifts in climate patterns.